Along with special exercises, you can also try to manage your pain with:

 It is important to stay fit during pregnancy.
 This helps to prevent gestational diabetes.
 It can also help shorten the second stage of labour.

-When you are experiencing PGP, it can be difficult to know what type of physical activity is best.
+When you are experiencing pelvic girdle pain, it can be difficult to know what type of physical activity is best.

 Walking